KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 mitigate overfitting, such as dropout and weight decay (L2 regularization).
 We’re now going to work with a new one, specific to computer vision and used almost universally when processing images with deep-learning models: data augmentation.

+#### 5.2.5 Using data augmentation

+Overfitting is caused by having too few samples to learn from, rendering you unable to train a model that can generalize to new data.

+Given infinite data, your model would be exposed to every possible aspect of the data distribution at hand: you would never overfit.
+Data augmentation takes the approach of generating more training data from existing training samples, by augmenting the samples via a number of random transformations that yield believable-looking images.
+The goal is that at training time, your model will never see the exact same picture twice.
+This helps expose the model to more aspects of the data and generalize better.

+In Keras, this can be done by configuring a number of random transformations to be performed on the images read by the ImageDataGenerator instance.

+These are just a few of the options available (for more, see the Keras documentation).
+Let’s quickly go over this code:
+ rotation_range is a value in degrees (0–180), a range within which to randomly rotate pictures.
+ width_shift and height_shift are ranges (as a fraction of total width or height) within which to randomly translate pictures vertically or horizontally.
+ shear_range is for randomly applying shearing transformations.
+ zoom_range is for randomly zooming inside pictures.
+ horizontal_flip is for randomly flipping half the images horizontally—relevant when there are no assumptions of horizontal asymmetry (for example, real-world pictures).
+ fill_mode is the strategy used for filling in newly created pixels, which can appear after a rotation or a width/height shift.

+If you train a new network using this data-augmentation configuration, the network will never see the same input twice.
+But the inputs it sees are still heavily intercorrelated, because they come from a small number of original images—you can’t produce new information, you can only remix existing information.
+As such, this may not be enough to completely get rid of overfitting.

+.
+To further fight overfitting, you’ll also add a Dropout layer to your model, right before the densely connected classifier.

+ Thanks to data augmentation and dropout, you’re no longer overfitting: the training curves are closely tracking the validation curves.
+You now reach an accuracy of 82%, a 15% relative improvement over the non-regularized model.

+By using regularization techniques even further, and by tuning the network’s parameters (such as the number of filters per convolution layer, or the number of layers in the network), you may be able to get an even better accuracy, likely up to 86% or 87%.
+But it would prove difficult to go any higher just by training your own convnet from scratch, because you have so little data to work with.
+As a next step to improve your accuracy on this problem, you’ll have to use a pretrained model, which is the focus of the next two sections.